avantassel/mobilize/README.md

 # Mobilize

-Organizes disaster relief and recovery aid.
+Mobilize is a Disaster Relief and Recovery Notification System.

 Mobilize does a few things:
-1. Helps shelters staff for volunteers.
+1. Notifies shelters of people arriving at their shelter to help staff for volunteers.
-2. Captures needs and issues of victims in affected disaster areas.
+2. Notifies those affected by disasters of relief and recovery efforts.
-3. Keeps disaster victims notified of relief efforts.
+3. Captures disaster assessment, needs and issues from those affected in disaster areas.

 Mobilize was developed for the IBM [Bluemixathon](http://bluemixathon.devpost.com/)